Submission details

 Long papers

-Research papers on your best research results from the past year(s).
+Research papers on your best results from the past year(s).
 This includes papers already submitted to and/or accepted at (inter)national conferences or workshops (please indicate the original venue in the submission form).
-Long papers (not exceeding 12 pages in double-column or 15 pages in LNCS format) can be submitted using any of the commonly used templates (e.g., ACM, IEEE, LNCS).
+Long papers must not exceed 12 pages in double-column format or 15 pages in LNCS format and can be submitted using any of the commonly used templates (e.g., ACM, IEEE, LNCS).

 Short papers: Work-in-progress and early ideas

 Since CompSys is a forum that encourages discussions about early and exciting ideas, we specifically welcome extended abstracts highlighting early ideas and work-in-progress papers.
-Such submissions are especially suitable for graduate and undergraduate students working towards finalizing their thesis or PhD students who have recently started or would like to share one of their preliminary results with the community.
-In particular, we encourage contributions in the form of short talks to share an early and not yet explored idea with the community to stimulate discussions and collect feedback.
-These talks might be particularly interesting for early-stage researchers.
-Submissions of early ideas or work-in-progress papers require a short paper of at most 2 pages (not including references) in IEEE double-column format or 4 pages (not including references) in LNCS single-column format.
-The paper should mention the research question being addressed, outline the novelty and/or originality of the idea, approach, or (initial) results, and contain a summary of preliminary results.
+These submissions are particularly suitable for graduate and undergraduate students working on their theses or PhD students who have recently started and want to share preliminary results with the community.
+In particular, we encourage contributions in the form of short talks to share early, unexplored ideas with the community, stimulate discussions, and gather feedback.
+These talks may be especially interesting for early-stage researchers.
+Submissions require a short paper of at most 2 pages (not including references) in IEEE double-column format or 4 pages (not including references) in LNCS single-column format.
+The paper should mention the research question being addressed, outline the novelty and/or originality of the idea or approach, and contain a summary of preliminary results.

 Negative research results

-Like last year, we also solicit contributions sharing negative results, wrong methodologies, and/or invalidated hypothesis to share the lessons learned in the community and also once again remind to ourselves that a regular part of performing research is also about trying many ideas that may not lead to expected results.
+As in previous years, we also solicit contributions sharing negative results, incorrect methodologies, or invalidated hypotheses to share lessons learned and remind ourselves that trying ideas that do not lead to expected outcomes is a normal part of research.
 Submissions of negative research results papers require a short paper of at most 2 pages (not including references) in IEEE double-column format or 4 pages (not including references) in LNCS single-column format.

 Submission Portal